-Upon the completion of the data collection and disaggregation, running May 2018 through August 2018, baseline data will be was recalculated, gaps identified and interim and long-term goals will be were reestablished if necessary.
+Upon the completion of the data collection and disaggregation, running May 2018 through August 2018, baseline data was recalculated, gaps identified and interim and long-term goals were reestablished.
 The rural nature of Wyoming requires that any differences between schools not receiving Title I, Part A funds and schools receiving Title I, Part A funds be analyzed at a district level.
 This will allow district specific characteristics and challenges to be identified and technical assistance tailored to the needs identifying strategies considered most effective at eliminating the gap.